asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "His barber?"
 Matt asked.

-"Yes," replied Morrison.
-"I know that seems an odd detail, but it was his last stop before going to the mall to pick up Steven."
+"Yes," Morrison replied.
+"I know that seems an odd detail, but it was his last stop before going to the mall to meet Steven."

 "What about his business?"
 Matt asked.
 "Any deals gone bad?
 Angry clients?
 Disputed commissions?"